Evaluation Results

 Bases: ResultField

-Stores the results of evaluations for gradient calculations.
+Store results of evaluations used for gradient calculations.

 objective and constraint functions for perturbed variables, which is